 Grevillea flowers were a traditional favourite among First Nations Peoples for their sweet nectar.
 This could be shaken onto the hand to enjoy, or into a coolamon with a little water to make a sweet drink.
 They might be referred to as the original “bush lollies”.

 Most Grevillea species will regenerate from seed after fire but can produce coppicing shoots.
 This species likely regenerates from seed.

 Grevillea – was named in honour of Charles Francis Greville (1749-1809), an 18th century patron of botany and co-founder of the Royal Horticultural Society.
 He was also a British antiquarian, collector and politician who sat in the House of Commons from 1774 to 1790.

-banksii – named by Robert Brown in honour of Joseph Banks (1743-1820), English naturalist, botanist and famous expeditioner who accompanied Captain Cook on his first circumnavigation (1768-1771).
+banksii – named by Robert Brown in honour of Joseph Banks (1743-1820), English naturalist, botanist and famous expeditioner who accompanied Captain (then Lt.)
+Cook on his first circumnavigation (1768-1771).

 This species is not currently considered to be at risk of extinction in the wild.